0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/replit.md

 You do not need any local environment setup to deploy your solidity smart contract on Polygon using Replit.

-You need a browser-based Web3 wallet to interact with the Polygon Mumbai Testnet and deployed contracts.
+You need a browser-based Web3 wallet to interact with the Polygon Amoy Testnet and deployed contracts.
 If you are already using MetaMask, it is recommended to create a new account for testing with Replit.
 You can do this from the account menu, which appears when you click on the account avatar in the top right corner of MetaMask interface.

 You must set up all of the following prerequisites to be able to deploy your solidity smart contract on Polygon: